cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         // in case we need to restore channel later. privateStore.set(restorePath(portIdentifier, channelIdentifier), currentChannel)
     } else {
-        // abort transaction if current channel is not in state: INIT or OPEN abortTransactionUnless(false)
+        // abort transaction if current channel is not in state: UPGRADE_INIT or OPEN abortTransactionUnless(false)
     }